agCleo/craft-oa-ScholIndexes-doc/CRAFTOA-doc-WOS.md

 *Publishing Policy*

-* Comparative Citation Analysis (Our most selective indices (SCIE, SSCI and AHCI) contain the most impactful journals in their discipline.)
+* Comparative Citation Analysis (WOS most selective indices (SCIE, SSCI and AHCI) contain the most impactful journals in their discipline.)
 * Content Significance (The content in the journal should be of interest, importance, and value to its intended readership and to Web of Science subscribers)

+[^1]:  Tennant JP.
+Web of Science and Scopus are not global databases of knowledge.
+European Science Editing 2020;46.
+DOI: 10.3897/ese.2020.e51987